Painting these fun little chickens is so easy. A link is provided for a complete painting class you can download in printable format.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

 This lesson goes along with my How to Crackle article.
 That is the background you see in the video.
-A pattern for the hens is available in the VIP resource library.
-If you are not already a subscriber then sign up using the form at the bottom of this post.

 These are the colors and supplies I used for this lesson, you can use what colors you already have.

 - Yellow Ochre

 - Cardinal Red

 - Golden Rod